 Stability Rockaway 2015

 cast, fused, laminated, screen-printed, cut and polished glass, 32x21x40cm

 Fused to a base of Goglomite and Lanthium using the Randium Process, a convex lens focuses outgoing electrons along a 235nm Felksinport Ionized Ring and evenly into 14 photon accelerating beam ports, each serving various synchrotron radiation mapping needs throughout the UV, X, and Gamma Ray Spectrums.
 As with all Synchrotron devices, additional premiums are placed on maintaining nominal photon beam delivery, exclusively to their respective Overhauser Receivers.
 The Rockaway also detects any dip in burn output strength below established Kuchel-Flairis parameters.
 Inside the three so called Stability Tower Sliders, a continuous calibration of the Hydrazine and Tin molecular mixture occurs 15 times every third nanosecond.

 blown, cast, laminated, cut and polished glass, various metals, 44x 44x120cm

-The first Texeron Sighters could boast realitvely high magnifications due of course to the innovative hardware combination of Jerhinson-Lahnif subspace apertures and Ernst Leitz superspace optics.
-Located above every Dangle Leg, was an internally controlled system to vent Uvulus pressure spikes, a sub control valve is seen in this pristine example of a Model 66 j-h.
-As these sighting systems had to reliably send and receive signals that routinely passed within five thousand (5.0×10^3) light years of the Outer Arterial Communications Networks (OACN), baffling was later added to the stern of the Light Tower to reduce drag.
+The first Texetron Oliphant Sighters could boast relatively high magnifications due to the innovative hardware combination of Jerhinson-Lahnif subspace apertures and Ernst-Leitz superspace optics.
+Located above every Dangle Leg, an internally controlled system to vent Uvulus pressure spikes functions via a sub-control valve, as seen in this pristine example Model 66 HJ.
+As these sighting systems had to reliably send and receive signals that routinely passed within only five thousand (5.0×10^3) light years of the Outer Arterial Communications Networks (OACN), baffling was later added to the stern of the Light Tower area to reduce drag.

 Radiation Shield (Cross Section 12-A) 2011